feluxe/sty/README.md

 ## Terminal Support

 This was initially tested on Arch Linux using 'Termite' terminal.
 If you have issues with your setup, please leave an issue.
-If sty forks fine on your setup, feel free to add your setup to the list below:
+If sty works fine on your setup, feel free to add your setup to the list below:

 #### Termite on Linux